anaclumos/extracranial/README.md

 [![GitHub deployments](https://img.shields.io/github/deployments/anaclumos/extracranial/production?color=%23000000&label=deploy&logo=Vercel&logoColor=white&style=for-the-badge)](https://vercel.com/anaclumos/extracranial)
 [![](https://img.shields.io/badge/dynamic/json?color=%23FF4F64&logoColor=white&label=view%20count&&logo=simple%20analytics&&style=for-the-badge&query=pageviews&url=https%3A%2F%2Fsimpleanalytics.com%2Fcho.sh.json%3Fversion%3D5%26fields%3Dpageviews%26timezone%3DAmerica%2FLos_Angeles%26start%3D2020-01-01%26end%3Dyesterday%26info%3Dfalse)](https://simpleanalytics.com/cho.sh)

-I am Sunghyun Cho, traveling the world wide web.
-This repo is my interpretation of a second brain on the web.
+> ex·tra·cra·ni·al (ek-strə-ˈkrā-nē-əl): situated or occurring outside the brain enclosure 🧠

+This is my personal Wikipedia!
+It aims to document *everything* I know.
 I wrote a [post](https://cho.sh/blog/D8FB8E) imagining such a creation before making this website.
-It would be entertaining for you to compare how similar and different I built this project from my imagination.
+It would be entertaining for you to compare how similar and different I built this project from my imagination. in
 I never expected this project to end up on such a consequential scale.
 This project started as a test flight on investigating how Docusaurus could handle "multiplex" data, which surprised me with its capability.
 Then I started adding a bunch of features from a post where I initially imagined what I would've done if I had created a Digital Brain.
 Now that it is stable and performant, I hereby open-source this project.
 I hope anyone around the 🌐 will gain from this.

 > **Note**<br/>